Kubernetes - controller-runtime

 For vs Owns vs Watches

-: to declare the resources whose lifecycles are controlled by the target resources; these resources are usually created/updated in a reconciliation, and they will have an owner reference in their metadata pointing to the target resource.
+For: to declare the target resources that this reconciler is responsible for reconciling.Owns: to declare the resources whose lifecycles are controlled by the target resources; these resources are usually created/updated in a reconciliation, and they will have an owner reference in their metadata pointing to the target resource.
 When these resources get changed, the owner will get requeued for a re-reconciliation.
-Example: A Deployment owns a ReplicaSet, and a ReplicaSet owns Pods.Watches
+Example: A Deployment owns a ReplicaSet, and a ReplicaSet owns Pods.Watches: to declare resources that are "inputs" to the target resources.
+Since there's no explicit metadata associating these input resources with target resources, you need to provide a function that has the business logic to locate the target resource to requeue from any given input resource.

 Flags / Options

-flags for controllers: previously use flags, now use component config (ctrl.Options
+flags for controllers: previously use flags, now use component config (ctrl.Options).

 options := ctrl.Options{Scheme: scheme}